kwurst/CS-448/Syllabus.md

 **Each of the four teams will have a slightly different schedule for the types of classes listed below.
 See the schedule at the end of this syllabus for details.**

 ### Introduction, Team Formation, and Observation Classes
-For the first two classes, we will be discussing the LibreFoodPantry project and architecture, and forming our teams for the semester.
+For the first three classes, we will be discussing the LibreFoodPantry project and architecture, and forming our teams for the semester.
 Each team will also have a class where they are expected to observe another team's meeting (but not participate).

 ### Sprint Planning Classes
-The first class of each multi-sprint will be used for the team to plan the upcoming sprint.
+The first class of each sprint will be used for the team to plan the upcoming sprint.
 This meeting will be facilitated by the team's Scrum Master.
 The Product Owner (the instructor) will be a participant in this meeting, and will help with the planning.

 ### Sprint Review Classes
-The next-to-last class of each multi-sprint will be used to review completed work.
+The next-to-last class of each sprint will be used to review completed work.
 This meeting will be facilitated by the team's Scrum Master.
 The Product Owner (the instructor) will be a participant in this meeting, will be the one you are presenting the completed work to, and will make the determination of whether to accept work as "done".

 ### Sprint Retrospective Classes
-The last class of each multi-sprint will be used to evaluate team performance, and decide on changes to make to team process.
+The last class of each sprint will be used to evaluate team performance, and decide on changes to make to team process.
 This meeting will be facilitated by the team's Scrum Master.
 The Product Owner (the instructor) will be a participant in this meeting, mostly as an observer.

 ### Standup Meeting and Work Classes
-The classes in the middle of each multi-sprint will be used to participate in a Standup Meeting to keep your team informed of what you have done, what you plan to do next, and any problems you are having.
+The classes in the middle of each sprint will be used to participate in a Standup Meeting to keep your team informed of what you have done, what you plan to do next, and any problems you are having.
 This meeting will be facilitated by the team's Scrum Master.
 The Product Owner (the instructor) may observe, depending on what other meetings are happening.

 You will also use these classes to work in small groups on planning, development, and learning.
 In addition, teams will be sending observers to other teams' meetings to bring back information on what other teams are doing.
 The Product Owner (the instructor) may be available for questions during these classes, depending on what other meetings are happening.